 The rapidly evolving system of open education has been revolutionizing higher education for more than a decade.
-The universal spread of the Internet has freed colleges and universities from the tyranny of the physical classroom, with tremendous impact not only on the new-found resource of top professors giving immediate on-line lectures globally, but on how schools everywhere are doing business.
-None of this was possible before the tech revolution of the 1990s, when personal computers began to reach everybody and the Internet made the world feel smaller than the most conveniently arranged college campus.
+The universal spread of the Internet has freed colleges and universities from the tyranny of the physical classroom, with a tremendous impact not only on the new-found resource of top professors giving immediate on-line lectures globally but on how schools everywhere are doing business.
+None of this was possible before the tech revolution of the 1990s when personal computers began to reach everybody and the Internet made the world feel smaller than the most conveniently arranged college campus.

 In 1994, Wayne Hodgins coined the term ”learning object” to propound the concept of designing coursework that uses digital systems to disseminate course materials.
 Almost overnight, it seems, curriculum design was turned on its head, allowing professors to easily reuse teaching materials in previously unimaginable ways.
 Learning objects are chunks of information that can be presented in 15 minutes or less and can stand on their own but also be integrated with metadata; this process means that every learning bit can be digested separately and then joined quickly with the main body of knowledge.
-Without the concept of learning objects, open education could never have developed, because information would still have been far too diffuse to encode in learning software.
+Without the concept of learning objects, open education could never have developed, because the information would still have been far too diffuse to encode in learning software.

 MIT Leads to Way

 The Massachusetts Institute of Technology, not surprisingly, was the first school to put online its entire course catalog, in 2002.
 This development opened the door to a new educational culture, in which knowledge and sources were suddenly open and available to all scholars everywhere.
-This free sharing of data generated a level of peer cooperation beyond belief; the cultural concept of cooperation, not conflict, is therefore revolutionizing both the accumulation and interpretation of data in every field.
+This free sharing of data generated a level of peer cooperation beyond belief; the cultural concept of cooperation, not conflict, is, therefore, revolutionizing both the accumulation and interpretation of data in every field.